2023 Solar Incentives Guide for Dunkirk, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
-Rebates could be offered by your local utility company, your state or your county.
-The cash back that you get from the rebates is normally applied before tax credits are calculated.
+• Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
+These could be offered by your local utility company, your county or your state.
+The rebates are usually applied before tax credits are calculated.

 Best Regional Coverage